demonshinobi/autokey/README.md

 * Authentication is handled securely through Supabase
 * CSV upload functionality is restricted to admin users only
+* User management system ensures only approved users can access the system
+* Admin can revoke access at any time for any user
 * Data is stored locally in the browser and not sent to external servers (except for authentication)
 * Complies with Chrome's Content Security Policy (CSP) requirements
+* Subtle notifications provide feedback without exposing sensitive information